ariannamethod/nicole/README.md

 **No weights.
 No fixed code.
 Pure emergence.**

-Nicole is a transformer that writes itself at runtime and dissolves when done.
-Every session starts from zero: no pretrained weights, no persistent checkpoints, no datasets.
-Parameters crystallize for one conversation and vanish immediately after.

 ---

 Nicole discards the requirement for pretrained weights, curated datasets, and even a fixed codebase.
 The engine writes itself as it speaks, assembling logic and parameters only for the life of a single exchange.